johnpapa/vscode-peacock/docs/guide/README.md

 ## Quick Usage

-Lets see Peacock in action!
+Let's see Peacock in action!

-1. Open the command palette (command + shift + p for Mac or control + shift + p for Windows/Linux)
+1. Press `F1` to open the command palette
-1. Type `Peacock:`
+1. Type `Peacock`
 1. Choose `Peacock: Change to a favorite color`
 1. Choose one of the pre-defined colors and see how it changes your editor

+Now enjoy exploring the rest of the features explained in the docs, here!

 ## Features